Jerry R. Balentine, DO, FACEP

 - What are the symptoms of heartburn?

-- When is heartburn surgery necessary?
+- How is heartburn diagnosed?

 - Patient Comments: Heartburn - Treatment

 - Find a local Doctor in your town

 - Heartburn is a feeling of burning in your chest.